 Emergency Call Boxes (ECBs) are located in, or adjacent to several campus parking lots or buildings.
 They are connected to the Police Department Communications Center by hard-wired phone lines, and each one emits an identifier code that alerts the Police Dispatcher of the location of the box being activated.
 It is important for campus community members to learn the locations of ECBs, especially those located along frequently traveled campus routes (maps are available at the police station, which denotes the locations of ECBs).
 To use the system:

 2. When the button is pushed and the ECB is activated, it immediately alerts the Police Dispatcher that someone has activated the ECB.
 Wait for the Dispatcher to contact you.
 You may then speak into the box as if you are using a speakerphone.

 3. If for any reason you are unable to talk into the ECB, you can summon assistance by just pushing the button and waiting next to the ECB.
 An officer is dispatched to the ECB each time it is activated.

 Daily Crime Log

-A Daily Crime Log listing crimes reported to the campus police department is available for viewing upon request at the police department front desk located in Sierra Madre 153 on the Main Campus, the Garfield Campus Tropico building room 200, and the Professional Development Center front desk.
-The logs are available for public viewing Monday through Friday during business hours (except for days the college is closed).
+A Daily Crime Log listing crimes reported to the College Police Department is available for viewing upon request at the College Police Department front desk located in Sierra Madre 153 on the Main Campus.
+The logs are available for public viewing Monday through Friday during business hours (except for days the College is closed).
 Information regarding the nature of the crime, date/time occurred (if known), date/time reported, general location, and disposition (if known) can be viewed.
 Crime log information may be withheld if the disclosure is prohibited by law, or confidentiality of a victim is jeopardized.
 Information may also be temporarily withheld if an ongoing investigation and/or the safety of an individual is jeopardized.